 - Monthly subscriptions fees with three different pricing options in the global market (US Market Pricing options Basic – $8.99/month, Standard – $12.99/ month & Premium – $15.99/ month)

 Also, Learn How Cure Fit Business Model Works for An Indian Fitness Startup.

 How Does Netflix Make Money?

 Many Analysts suggest Netflix adopt a hybrid business model as YouTube and Hotstar do.
-But Netflix declined to adopt it due to the bad user experience, which is one of their primary value proposition mentioned above.
+But Netflix declined to adopt it due to the bad user experience, one of their primary value proposition mentioned above.

 Netflix Revenue, Profit, and Valuation: